um-grex/grex-docs/content/english/training/workshops-2025/lora-huggingface.md

 #must have train_text_to_image_lora.py amongst the files there
 # this is what we are goung to use!
 Note the path to dataset1 ../../../dataset1/train
 python ./train_text_to_image_lora.py  --pretrained_model_name_or_path runwayml/stable-diffusion-v1-5   --train_data_dir ../../../dataset1/train   --output_dir ../../../lora-sd-output   --resolution 256   --train_batch_size 1   --max_train_steps 200
+# go to the results directory and see if there are new weights
+cd  ../../../lora-sd-output
+pwd
+ls
+# should show something like     pytorch_lora_weights.safetensors
+# now exit from the salloc job!
+exit
 {{< /highlight >}}

 Note that we use resolution 256  on the dataset1.